Texas Tech University

 Misconduct in Research by Faculty

-From time to time an allegation of fraudulent conduct in research or scholarly activity may be made against a member of an institution's faculty.
-Such allegations normally have accused the individual of data falsification or fabrication, improper manipulation of data, plagiarism, or other misrepresentations of research findings, including falsifying the research record on any document submitted to the university for purposes of faculty evaluation or to represent the faculty member's research record to outside agencies.
+From time to time an allegation of fraudulent conduct in research or scholarly activity may be made against a member of an institution’s faculty.
+Such allegations normally accuse the individual of data falsification or fabrication, improper manipulation of data, plagiarism, or other misrepresentations of research findings, including falsifying the research record on any document submitted to the university for purposes of faculty evaluation or to represent the faculty member’s research record to outside agencies.
 Fraudulent conduct in research and scholarship is totally antithetical to accepted academic procedures.

 If an allegation of misconduct in research or other scholarly activity is made against a member of the Texas Tech University faculty, staff, or student body, the allegation shall be dealt with through a two-step process.
 In the first step, the dean of the college or school in which the faculty or staff member is appointed or in which the student is enrolled shall initiate an inquiry.
 The inquiry shall consist of information gathering and initial fact finding to determine whether an allegation of misconduct warrants an investigation.
 The dean shall report the results of the inquiry to the Associate Vice President for Research.
 If the finding of the inquiry is that an investigation is warranted, the Associate Vice President for Research shall initiate the second step, which shall be an investigation.
 The investigation shall be conducted by an ad hoc committee of five persons.
 If the committee determines that disciplinary action is warranted, the committee shall recommend to the Associate Vice President what action should be taken (OP 74.08).